How to start running?

-Tips from running coach and personal trainer Henrik Poulsen explains how to start running
+Running coach and personal trainer Henrik Poulsen explains how to start running

 First, it’s important to find your "why".
 Your “why” will keep you motivated and help you when the energy is low.

 Benefits of running

 Now you got your “why” let’s look at some of the physiological benefits of running.

 Doing exercises and running will strengthens the brain and increases the level of:

 - Noradrenaline which helps us with our focus and makes us feel active

 - Dopamine which makes us feel motivated and happy

 - Serotonin which gives us ease, inner strength and satisfaction